SFU-CMPT-201/.github/profile/README.md

     * `docker create -it --name cmpt201 ghcr.io/sfu-cmpt-201/base`
         * This command downloads our container image (`ghcr.io/sfu-cmpt-201/base`) and creates an interactive (`-it`) container named `cmpt201`.
+        * Note that you only need to execute this once as you don't need to create an image multiple times.
     * `docker start -ai cmpt201`
         * This command starts the container interactively (`-ai`) and let you enter the container.
+    * Once again, from now on, you *do not* need to create a container image.
+You only need to do it once.
+After that, you just need to start the created container.
+In other words, you only need to execute `docker start -ai cmpt201`.
 * At this point, you should see a greeting message and a command-line prompt (`~❯`).
 * If you enter `ls`, you should see two files (`start_here.sh` and `units`).
 * Enter `./start_here.sh` and read through.
 It will show you what to do.